Native American Languages

 Sharing our Wabanaki Perspective:

-Article by a Maliseet man about language loss and the erosion of Indian identity.
+Article by a Maliseet man about the meaning of language loss and the erosion of Indian identity.

 Micmac and Maliseet language classes at the University of New Brunswick.